Student Organizations

 • Professional development opportunities

-• Attend the Midwestern Association of Forensic Scientists (MAFS) Conference
+• Attend the Midwestern Association of Forensic Scientists (MAFS) Conference and other forensic science conferences

 • Bring in experts to discuss their field and give insight to their work life and cases they have been part of